smpb/node-adam-core/README.md

 `A.D.A.M.` is built using "modern" **Javascript**.
 This means that the code is written exclusively using [ECMAScript 6](https://github.com/lukehoban/es6features).
 The reason for this is purely subjective and academic.

 Because of `A.D.A.M.`'s current reliance on network device tracking, that component of its infrastructure is of critical importance.
 Without it, `A.D.A.M.` will simply not work.
-If all of the bundled production (device) `managers` are incompatible with you setup, you will need to implement your own as the first step.
+If all of the bundled production (device) `managers` are incompatible with your setup, you will need to implement your own as the first step.
 A demo manager is available for testing.

 ## See Also